gnosis/GECO/Proposals/SurveyX.md

    - Time and Price Estimate: 2 to 3 months - 20 000 USD

 ### What is after those Phases
-At the point when we will finish the intended work mentioned previously, we will consider that we had fulfilled our commitment to Gnosis.
-But will not stop.
-We will plan for financial stability in addition to new levels of explanation mainly through:
+At the point when we will finish the intended work mentioned above, we will consider that we had fulfilled our commitment to Gnosis.
+But we will not stop.
+We will plan for financial stability in addition to new levels of expansion mainly through:
  - Ensuring a revenue stream that keeps the business running and expanding…
- - Continuously look for more partnerships...
+ - Continuously looking for more partnerships...
  - Raising fund and spending it to gain more market share…